jponge/website/_posts/2020-11-22-using-exa-as-a-modern-replacement-to-the-venerable-unix-ls-command.md

 ![exa](/images/posts/2020/exa/3.png)

-Note reading Git metadata can slow down the execution of `exa` commands, so I personally tend to use the `--git` flag only when I actually need it.
+Note that reading Git metadata can slow down the execution of `exa` commands, so I personally tend to use the `--git` flag only when I actually need it.

 You can also inspect trees with the `--tree` flag: